byett/dsd/Nexys-A7/Lab-1/README.md

 ### 5. Work on and edit code with the following modifications (this will be your Lab 1 Extension/Submission!)

 * Speed up OR slow down the rate at which different hex values appear on the board
+  * It is not really feasible to do this by changing the actual clock coming directly from the board - I recommend focusing on the code itself and which information in the code is responsible for our speed.
+  * Don't go too crazy with the speeding up - we still want to actually be able to see the values change!
 * Some behavior of your choosing to change the location where the hex value appears on your board (rotating through all spots, bouncing back and forth between 2 spots, location controlled by 1 or more switches, etc.)
   * This is expected to be a "live" change (aka something that occurs as the program is running, not just an initial change to the code that changes the location only at the start of the program)